 If the beach gets too crowded, head for Calypso Cave nearby.
 Overlooking the western side of the beach, the carved out area is believed to be the cave referred to by Homer in The Odyssey in which the nymph Calypso kept Ulysses for seven years.

-How to get to Gozo from Malta
+How to Get to Gozo from Malta

-Traveling by ferry is the only way to reach Gozo, but luckily it’s quite affordable at less than €5 per passenger roundtrip.
+Traveling by ferry is the only way to reach the island, but luckily it’s quite affordable at less than €5 per passenger roundtrip.
 The ferry to Gozo departs from Ċirkewwa in Malta roughly every hour year-round, and the trip takes about 20 minutes.
 You can reach Ċirkewwa via several different bus routes, but a taxi is the most reliable way to reach the ferry station if you’re hoping to get on a specific ferry.

-- Public bus – There are 10 bus routes on Gozo that run hourly in every direction.
+- Public bus – There are 10 bus routes that run hourly in every direction.
 This option is likely best for those with lots of time and flexibility, as the service is reported to be inefficient.

 - Taxis – Taxis are readily available from the port.
 They may be a good option if you want flexibility but aren’t comfortable driving yourself.
-Rates posted above were current as of February 2018.

 - Rental car – There are several rental car options right in the ferry terminal.
 We ultimately chose to rent a car in Malta because we wanted the flexibility to be on our own schedule and to see what we wanted during our Gozo day trip.
-Driving on Gozo was very easy and not nearly as hectic as driving in Malta.
+Driving was very easy and not nearly as hectic as driving in Malta.
 If you’re considering a rental car, check rates for cars on Gozo here (via AutoEurope).
 You can also see our e-book on driving abroad here.